MustafaAldabbas/SharkAttack/readme.md

 In order to use the data from the original DataFrame without changing anything, we need to use .copy() method.
 This method will create a copy of the original DataFrame.
 Thus, the data cleaning and manipulation that we will do for the analysis will not influence the original DataFrame.

+## Data Analysis Process

+1-Data Import
+2-Data Selection/Cleaning
+3-Data Standardization
+4-Data Filtering/Transformation

 ## Visualizations

+Geographic Hypothesis: The United States has a higher number of shark attacks compared to other countries.
+Pie Chart enabled the visualization of shares of different countries in the total number of incidents, displayed in percentages.

 ![Incidents per country](/charts/incidents_per_country.png?raw=true "Incidents per country")

+Bar/Count Plots allowed us to visualize the frequency of shark attacks over different variables
+#Seasonal Hypothesis
-![Attacks per season](/charts/attacks_per_season.png?raw=true "Incidents per season")
+![Attacks per season](/charts/attacks_per_season.png?raw=true "Incidents per season") Species Hypothesis
 ![Attacks per species](/charts/attacks_per_species.png?raw=true "Incidents per species")